Slicer/Slicer/Docs/developer_guide/build_instructions/macos.md

 Notes:

 - While it is not enforced, we strongly recommend you to *avoid* the use of *spaces* for both the `source directory` and the `build directory`.
 - Due to maximum path length limitations during the build process, build folders must be located in a location with very short total path length.
-This is expecially critical on Windows and macOS.
+This is especially critical on Windows and macOS.
 For example, `/opt/s` has been confirmed to work on macOS.

 Check out the code using `git`: